 - Add milk on top, filling the glass.

-- Optional: top with a little cream for extra creaminess.
+- Optional: top with a little cream for extra creaminess and add a few ice cubes.

 Success Tips & Tricks